brimshot/AttributeHelper/README.md

 # AttributeHelper

-*AttributeHelper* is a utility class for working with attributes in PHP 8.
+*AttributeHelper* is a utility for working with attributes in PHP 8.

+This package contains both the static `AttributeHelper` class and a class trait named `HasAttribute` that allows you to add the functionality to your classes as class methods.

 The helper methods allow you to quickly access information about what attributes a class, method or parameter has, including filtering via callback, and retrieve instances of those attributes.

 You can also bulk execute all methods on a class that match a given list of attributes.
 This type of meta-programming can help create projects that are open to future extension without the need to alter existing code.

-This package contains both a static `AttributeHelper` class and a class trait that provides the same functionality in a class method context named `HasAttribute`

 ## Installation